SchoenbergA/DWA/ReadME_DWA_Project.txt

 # Data -> for Transliteration data

-# Doc -> for generell documnets like "Leitpfaden" and Grid overview
+# Doc -> for generell documents like "Leitpfaden" and Grid overview

 # GeoRef -> for georeferencing data

+# HiWi_Orga -> "Stundenzettel" and hiwi organisation